Budapestby VisitCity Guides

 Chef harvests sustainable ingredients for Salt's acclaimed fourteen-course tasting menu

-Babel occupies one of Budapest's most historically significant locations, nestled within a former Piarist High School building on Március 15.
-Square, adjacent to the city's oldest church.
-The building's original walls still bear marks from the 1838 Great Flood, contributing to an ambiance that feels both timelessly elegant and comfortably relaxed.
+Babel is in this incredible old Piarist High School building on Március 15.
+Square, right next to the city's oldest church.
+The walls still have marks from the 1838 Great Flood, which gives the place this amazing historical atmosphere.

-This Michelin-starred restaurant offers modern Central European cuisine with subtle Scandinavian influences under Executive Chef Kornél Kaszás.
-The diverse menu options include a five-course "Babel Classic," an extensive ten-course tasting menu, and a thoughtfully crafted seven-course vegan menu, demonstrating the restaurant's commitment to inclusivity.
+This Michelin-starred restaurant does modern Central European food with some Scandinavian touches.
+Executive Chef Kornél Kaszás offers a five-course "Babel Classic," a ten-course tasting menu, and a seven-course vegan menu.
+We appreciate that they make sure everyone can enjoy fine dining here.

 Exterior view of Babel restaurant with illuminated signage and large window showing dining room